Paradou AC: History

-A first meeting of the founding members was held at the COLOMBA restaurant, were present: Mahi Ali, Mahi Mohamed, Kabla Kamel, Kabla Rezki, Kheiredine Zetchi, Oudghiri Ahmed, Mahi Abdelfettah, Zetchi Hassen, Kabla Toufik, Hammouche Abdennour, Chitour Omar, Oudghiri Rafik, Guecem Kamel, Bouhellal Kamel.
-A few people who contributed to the creation of the club also participated in this "Collation" meeting.
-The Paradou AC epic began in September 1994 with an Algiers Wilaya Cup match at the Ben Aknoun stadium which ended in a 3–2 victory, a victory foreshadowing a bright future.
-This is how the administrative procedures to obtain approval were carried out by law with all the authorities concerned.
-This document was issued on August 16, 1994, under number 359.
-As soon as it was obtained, the managers of the club set about setting up the Senior teams and the young categories and set training as an objective.
+A first meeting of the founding members was held at the Colomba restaurant.
+Those present included Mahi Ali, Mahi Mohamed, Kabla Kamel, Kabla Rezki, Kheiredine Zetchi, Oudghiri Ahmed, Mahi Abdelfettah, Zetchi Hassen, Kabla Toufik, Hammouche Abdennour, Chitour Omar, Oudghiri Rafik, Guecem Kamel and Bouhellal Kamel.
+Several other individuals who contributed to the creation of the club also participated in the meeting.
+The club's first sporting campaign began in September 1994 with a Wilaya Cup match at the Ben Aknoun Stadium, where Paradou AC recorded a 3–2 victory.
+The club subsequently completed the administrative procedures required for official recognition.
+Its approval document was issued on 16 August 1994 under number 359.
+Following its approval, the club's management established senior and youth teams and made player development one of its principal objectives.